-- School Sores are the most common bacterial skin infection in children 2 to 5 years of age, but adults can also be affected
+- A common bacterial skin infection mostly in children 2 to 5 years of age, but adults can get school sores

-  - Staph is found on the skin and in the nose of 30–50 per cent of people without causing disease.
+- The staph bacteria is found on the skin and in the nose of 30–50 per cent of people without causing disease.
 It will only cause an infection when it can enter through a wound or open skin.
 A staph infection normally only develops in the elderly, the very sick or those who have an open wound.
 Healthy people rarely become infected.

-  - Staph can only be spread by skin-to-skin contact.
+- It can only catch school sores by skin-to-skin contact.
 You cannot catch it just by being in the same room as an infected person.
 Good hand hygiene can prevent the spread of staph.

 - Several medical studies indicate that children prone to atopic dermatitis and eczema have been prone to school sores.

 Staph generally causes no problems or illness.
-However, if the bacteria enters the body through a wound, cut or graze, or open skin (e.g. broken skin caused by eczema), it may cause an infection.
+If the bacteria enters the body through a wound, cut or graze, insect bites, abrasions, or open skin (e.g. broken skin from eczema), it results in an infection.
 Staph is one of the most common causes of skin infections and can cause serious wound infections.

 The infected sores:

 - Are less than 1 inch in diameter